Blog author avatarScott Evans

 Zoos or Wildlife Reserves

-If you love animals and the outdoors, these placements are ideal.
-You could be helping to feed animals, educating visitors, or maintaining enclosures.
+At the zoo, you could help to feed animals, educate visitors, or maintain enclosures.
 You'll learn about animal care, conservation, and public speaking.

 Graphic Design Studios